Boschelli/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-I am a third year Ph.D candiate at Washington University.

-I write on political behavior and participation within American Politics, with a focus on local politics.
+I am a Ph.D candidate in th Department of Political Science at Washington University in St. Louis.
+I broadly study American political behavior, and political methodology.
+I have a particular interest in political participation and representation within local governments.
+You can get in touch with me by the email linked below.